ezasm-org/ezasm/README.md

 #### Instructions

 Navigate to the EzASM source directory \
-Run `mvn compile assembly:single` will build an executable .jar file in the `target` directory \
+Run `mvn clean compile assembly:single` will build an executable .jar file in the `target` directory \
 Run that jar file with `java -jar target/*full.jar`

 ### Building using an IDE (IntelliJ IDEA):